stanley-roache/git-branch-gymnastics/README.md

 - I added a different file to each of these
 - I set push.default to matching to see if I could push both branches at once
 - On push, neither branch showed up on the remote!
-- back locally, I used git push -u origin <branch> once for each branch to create those branches remotely
+- back locally, I used git push -u origin 'branch name' once for each branch to create those branches remotely
 - for some reason both new files showed up on the b2 branch!
-- I used git checkout <branch_steal_from> path/to/file/to/steal to copy one of the files to it's intended branch
+- I used git checkout 'branch_steal_from' path/to/file/to/steal to copy one of the files to it's intended branch
 - I couldn't figure out how to push all respective changes to their branches, still had to do one push within each branch.